AbdusSattar-70/photo_gallery/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for the opportunity to learn how to Code.
+I would like to thank Firebase, React, Mongodb, Netlify and Render team for the opportunity to learn and use their platform and services free to use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>